Trump booed and cheered at the Kennedy Center while attending ‘Les Miserables’

 But after returning to office in January, Trump stunned the arts world by firing the Kennedy Center’s longtime director and board and replacing them with loyalists, who then named him as chairman.
 Trump promised to overhaul its programming, management and even appearance as part of an effort to put his stamp on the national arts scene.

-His latest moves have upset some of the center’s patrons and performers.
+His latest moves have upset some of the centre’s patrons and performers.

 In March, the audience booed the Vances after they slipped into upper-level seats to hear the National Symphony Orchestra.
 Trump appointed Usha Vance to the Kennedy Center board along with Bondi, White House chief of staff Susie Wiles and Fox News Channel hosts Maria Bartiromo and Laura Ingraham, among other supporters.